cfware/babel-plugin-template-html-minifier/README.md

 * lit.html is processed because `"lit-html": ["html"]`.
 * litHtml is processed because `"lit-element": ["html"]`.
 * css is processed because `"lit-element": [{"name": "css", "encapsulation": "style"}]`.
-  The `encapsulation` argument ensures that `html-minifier` understands that the template contains CSS, without it the template would be processed as HTML.
+  The `encapsulation` argument ensures that `html-minifier-terser` understands that the template contains CSS, without it the template would be processed as HTML.
 * `this.html` in MyHyperHTMLElement is processed because `"hyperhtml-element": [{"name": null, "member": "html"}]` specifies that the `html` member